 All third party trademarks referenced herein are the property of their respective owners.

-NASH, nonalcoholic steatohepatitis; NITs, noninvasive tests; NAFLD, nonalcoholic fatty liver disease; F0–F2, stage 0–2 fibrosis; F2, stage 2 fibrosis; F3, stage 3 fibrosis; F4, stage 4 fibrosis; AASLD, American Association for the Study of Liver Diseases; FIB-4, fibrosis-4; ALT, alanine aminotransferase; AST, aspartate aminotransferase; BMI, body mass index; NFS, NAFLD fibrosis score; APRI, aspartate aminotransferase/platelet ratio index; US, United States; ELF, enhanced liver fibrosis; NICE, National Institute for Health and Care Excellence; TE, transient elastography; MRE, magnetic resonance elastography; kPa, kilopascal.
+NASH, nonalcoholic steatohepatitis; NITs, noninvasive tests; NAFLD, nonalcoholic fatty liver disease; F0–F2, stage 0–2 fibrosis; F2, stage 2 fibrosis; F3, stage 3 fibrosis; F4, stage 4 fibrosis; AASLD, American Association for the Study of Liver Diseases; FIB-4, fibrosis-4; ALT, alanine aminotransferase; AST, aspartate aminotransferase; BMI, body mass index; NFS, NAFLD fibrosis score; APRI, aspartate aminotransferase/platelet ratio index; US, United States; ELFTM, enhanced liver fibrosis; NICE, National Institute for Health and Care Excellence; TE, transient elastography; MRE, magnetic resonance elastography; kPa, kilopascal.

 From a meta-analysis of 5 multinational cohorts (1,495 NAFLD patients with 17,452 PYF).
 Liver-related mortality was a secondary outcome and was defined by investigators.1

 In a study of patients with histologically confirmed NASH, 48 of 217 (22%) patients with stage 3 fibrosis (F3) progressed to cirrhosis at median follow-up of 29 months.
 Analysis used data from two large, randomized, placebo-controlled, phase 2b studies of patients with F3 fibrosis and compensated cirrhosis due to NASH in which patients underwent biopsy at screening, Week 48, and Week 96.2